What to do if you have a fire at home - escape routes

 What to do if there is a fire in your home

-- Don’t tackle fires yourself.
-Leave it to the fire service
+- Don’t tackle fires yourself

 - Keep calm and act quickly.
 Get everyone out as soon as possible